 \subsection{Selecting Endogenous and Exogenous Variables}

-The covariates $\bm{x}_t$ for the endogenous effects can be defined based on known precipitating events or specified in order to allow a data-driven approximation, allowing the model to be used for exploratory purposes.
-In this paper penalised $b$-splines \cite{Lang:Brezger:2001} are used for this purpose.
-Endogenous effects are based on characteristics of events that affect their ``contagiousness''.
+Incorporating the exogenous effects into the diffusion term requires either an apriori knowledge of the precipitating events, or a flexible data-driven non-parametric model that can approximate their effects.
+The latter approach is followed in this paper to demonstrate the utility of this model as an exploratory tool for identifying possible precipitating events.
+This is accomplished by using penalised $b$-splines \cite{Lang:Brezger:2001}, where the vector $\bm{x}_t$ in \eqref{eq:Poisson3} is a set of basis functions evaluated at time $t$.

+The endogenous covariates are constructed from the event characteristics that affect their ``contagiousness''.
 Exploratory data analysis led to the selection of the number of fatalities as the variable describing the endogenous effects.
-The exact nature of the relationship between fatalities and contagiousness is not clear, therefore the covariates $\bm{w}_s$ in \eqref{eq:Zs} are defined as a penalised $b$-spline basis based on the natural log of the number of fatalities (plus 1), allowing a data-driven exploration of the relationship.
+Because the exact form of the relationship between fatalities and contagiousness is not known, the covariates $\bm{w}_i$ in \eqref{eq:Zs} are also modelled with penalised $b$-splines (over the natural log of the number of fatalities plus 1), allowing a data-driven exploration of the relationship.